 - 1 hour of time usually corresponds to at least €60 hourly wage which you can't bill

 At Raidboxes we have some customers who host over 150 websites with us and thus even save themselves a system administrator for €5,000 per month.

-The aspect of time is often forgotten when selecting a hosting provider.
-In many cases, it's only included if you've paid for "time expenditure" in the previous year.
-This time expenditure is glaringly apparent when you work as a web designer or developer with a root server and need to perform system updates.
-Managed hosting and its related features can offer considerable relief here.
+The time is very often neglected in the considerations and only included if one had once a year of "time expenditure" behind him.
+This time expenditure becomes particularly clear if you work as a web designer or developer with a root server and must also perform system updates.
+Managed WordPress Hosting and corresponding features can be a great relief here.

 The points listed below are examples of hosting features that can save you time in managing your website.
 The time estimate depends on the experience level of the respective user.
 Inexperienced users might need to try three plugins depending on the use case, test them for a while and switch them up until the solution really is one hundred percent reliable and efficient.

 If a hosting provider change is pending, this is the initial time expenditure that arises.
 For web designers and agencies, copying and importing into a development environment is often standard.

 Estimated time savings: Very few providers carry this amount of time.
 Depending on the site, it can take as little as three quarters of an hour for known relocation processes.
 However, it is also not uncommon for a migration to take six hours in the case of technical problems.

 Backups: 30 mins - 4 hours per website

 This feature may as well be under security, as it is one of the most important features here.
 One thing is clear - no WordPress website should be hosted without backups.
 This can be done via the hosting provider or via a plugin.
 The advantages of a backup system at host we explain here.